vaugerbird/Macro-Keypad/README.md

 * Work on ProMicro PCB
 * ~~Figure out what to do for USB port CC pins~~
 * Push new files when USB port is fixed
+* Create code for new board
+* Add ATMega pinout to silkscreen
+* Add programming header